VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector: Acknowledgment

 \subsection{Experiments for Answering RQ3}

-In order to answer RQ3, we compare two instances of VulDeeLocator and some state-of-the-art vulnerability detectors in terms of their capabilities in detecting and locating vulnerabilities in target programs with known ground truth.
+In order to evaluate the effectiveness and preciseness of VulDeeLocator in detecting vulnerabilities with known ground truth, we compare two instances of VulDeeLocator and some state-of-the-art vulnerability detectors in terms of their capabilities in detecting and locating vulnerabilities in target programs with known ground truth.